Performance of the Hunter River Salinity Trading Scheme

 We administer the scheme with guidance from an operations committee with representatives of the community, industry and the government.
 The scheme uses a market-based instrument to successfully address a serious environmental problem.

-With the exception of Hunter Valley Operations, participants managed their onsite water within the regulatory framework, only discharging during available opportunities.
+With the exception of Rix’s Creek Pty Limited, participants managed their onsite water within the regulatory framework, only discharging during available opportunities.

-The EPA acknowledges the inherent challenges for industry regarding saline water management and will be performing a review of the Hunter River Salinity Trading Scheme Regulation in 2026.
-The review will include an investigation of the Scheme’s operations under extreme weather events to ensure effective on-going management of salinity in the Hunter River, and will include reviewing the river sector (upper, middle, lower) salinity target levels.
+In 2027, the EPA is commencing a review of the Protection of the Environment Operations (Hunter River Salinity Trading Scheme) Regulation.
+The review will include an investigation of the Scheme’s operations under extreme weather events to ensure effective ongoing management of salinity in the Hunter River, and will include reviewing the river sector (upper, middle, lower) salinity target levels.

 Previous performance reports